 The muscle spasm causing the disorder usually is the result of nocturnal bruxism (clenching or grinding of the teeth—see Bruxism).
 Whether bruxism is caused by irregular tooth contacts, emotional stress, or sleep disorders is controversial.
 Bruxism usually has a multifactorial etiology.
 Myofascial pain syndrome is not limited to the muscles of mastication.
 It can occur anywhere in the body, most commonly involving muscles in the neck and back.

 Symptoms and Signs

 Symptoms include pain and tenderness of the masticatory muscles and often pain and limitation of jaw excursion.
-Nocturnal bruxism may lead to headache that is more severe on awakening and gradually subsides during the day.
-Such pain must be distinguished from giant cell arteritis.
-Daytime symptoms, including headache, may worsen if bruxing continues throughout the day.
+Both nocturnal bruxism and sleep-disordered breathing (such as obstructive sleep apnea and upper airway resistance syndrome—see Obstructive Sleep Apnea) can lead to headache that is more severe on awakening and gradually subsides during the day.
+Such pain must be distinguished from giant cell arteritis (see Giant Cell Arteritis).
+Daytime symptoms, including jaw muscle fatigue, jaw pain, and headaches, may worsen if bruxing continues throughout the day.

 The jaw deviates when the mouth opens but usually not as suddenly or always at the same point of opening as it does with internal temporomandibular joint derangement (see Internal Temporomandibular Joint Derangement).
 Exerting gentle pressure, the examiner can open the patient's mouth another 1 to 3 mm beyond unaided maximum opening.